+The course will continue Creative Writing I's focus on genre and technique.
 Students will read and analyze, with particular attention to structures and techniques, published literary works in a critical manner in order to investigate and study the craft, techniques, styles and forms of creative writing; write in various genres and forms, specifically prose and verse; critique other students' work, and have their own work critiqued in a constructive workshop environment.
 As a writer's workshop community is only as good as the individuals who compose it, each student will be expected to exhibit enthusiasm, ambition, effort, and accomplishment, the necessary qualities for a writer.
 Students will generate a final portfolio that includes original compositions that demonstrate techniques learned in the course and collaborative writing processes, early drafts, and a self-reflection.

-For a primary capstone assessment, students will submit a portfolio at the end of the semester and a standard rubric will be used to evaluate the assignment.
+For a primary capstone assessment, students will submit a portfolio at the end of the semester and use the rubric to evaluate the assignment.
 All Creative Writing students will submit a portfolio of at least three original compositions that demonstrate consistent and skillful use of sensory, concrete, and/or figurative language that clearly advances the purpose in the compositions.
 A standard rubric will be used to evaluate the students' portfolios.
 The rubric will determine the student's level of competency in meeting this learning outcome - Mastered, Developing, Emerging, or Not Present.